Harchytekt/inTime/docs/REST API Entities/Project/Update-Project-by-ID.md

 | billable | Boolean | The billability status of the Project | ❌ |
 | clientName | String | The name of the linked Client | ❌ |

-> At least one of the four is needed.
+> At least one of the four fields is needed.

 ## Response parameters